palantir/gradle-consistent-versions/README.md

      ...
 ```

-## com.palantir.publish-bom
+## com.palantir.consistent-platform

-Sets up a BOM publication that includes recommendations for:
+Sets up a platform publication that includes recommendations for:
 * all the versions in the lock file
 * any platforms depended on from `rootConfiguration`
 * all local projects that publish to maven